ahmedfahim21/ProClubs3/README.md

 - Mint a **Club NFT** with a custom name, logo, and identity.
 - Auto-generate initial unique **Player NFTs** with stats, nationalities, positions, and AI-generated portraits.
 - Clubs and players are fully on-chain, tradable assets.
+- Clubs are stored in a ClubRegistry as dynamic fields, so that others can view them.

 ### ⚔️ Match Simulation
 - Users set tactics and challenge other clubs.